 The Cloverbud 4-H program is open to youth ages 5-7 years old.
 The youth participate in hands-on, non-competitive learning activities related to 4-H project areas.
-Cloverbuds meet monthly.
-Also offered is a Cloverbud Club in conjunction with the Raider Super Stars 4-H Club.
+Cloverbuds meet monthly on the 3rd Thursday of each month from 5:30-6:30 pm.
+Also offered are Cloverbud Clubs in conjunction with the Raider Super Stars and Grandview Pioneers 4-H Clubs.